 Edward B. Kaufmann Scholarship for M.A. students

-The Kaufmann Scholarship provides several scholarships for SF State graduate students currently pursuing an M.A. degree in the School of Humanities & Liberal Studies.
-Amount of award: $2,000 or more according to need.
+Multiple Kaufmann Scholarships are available every semester (beginning the second semester) for SF State graduate students currently pursuing an M.A. degree in the School of Humanities & Liberal Studies.
+Amount of award: $2,000 or more according to need and merit.

 U.S. citizens, permanent residents and international students may apply.
 Applicants must be enrolled at SF State in at least three units at the time of application and at least three units at the time of receipt of the award.
 Applicants must have already completed at least 6 units toward the Humanities M.A. degree by the time of application and must have a minimum 3.0 GPA.